Kvadratinho/mars-avatar-project/README.md

 © Oleksandr Khalanhot, 2026.

-This repository contains a conceptual engineering study intended for scientific discussion, feedback, and potential collaboration.
+This repository contains a conceptual engineering study intended for scientific discussion, feedback, and collaboration.

 The original text, figures, and diagrams remain the intellectual property of the author unless otherwise specified.